CMS provides more leeway to Medicaid state-directed payments before new limits kick in

 That’s when existing SDPs must be reduced by 10% per year until reaching new caps of 110% of the Medicare rate in non-expansion states and 100% in expansion states.
 Those limits already apply to non-grandfathered SDPs, per the legislation.
 Before the OBBBA, the regulatory ceiling for hospital and skilled nursing facility SDPs was the average commercial rate.

-According to the guidance, SDP rates can be grandfathered and thus continue to exceed the new caps through 2027 if the SDP has a Medicaid rating period within 180 business days before or after the OBBBA’s enactment date of July 4, 2025.
+According to the guidance, SDP rates can be grandfathered and thus continue to exceed the new caps through 2027 if the state submitted a completed preprint by the OBBBA’s enactment date of July 4, 2025, and if the SDP has a Medicaid rating period within 180 business days before or after that date.
 The specific windows are:

 The new guidance supplants September 2025 guidance that set the time frame at 180 calendar days, rather than business days, meaning the revision gives states a larger window in which to capitalize on the grandfather option.